-4.5.18 Item 151: gram products: This relates to items like sattu obtained by frying and powdering of gram (whole grain).
+- 4.5.18 Item 151: gram products: This relates to items like sattu obtained by frying and powdering of gram (whole grain).
 However, besan made out of gram will not be considered here.
-Instead, it will be recorded against item 152 (besan).

-4.5.19 Items 160 - 167: milk and milk products: These items relate to milk: liquid, baby food, and products of milk obtained on transforming milk by heating, churning milk or adding chemicals like acid drops or fermenting agent in the form of ghee, butter, curd (dahi), casein (chhana), buttermilk, etc. Sweetmeats like 'sandesh', 'rasagolla', 'pera', etc. prepared at home out of milk purchased or home-produced will not be treated as milk products and hence will not be accounted against these items.
+Instead, it will be recorded against item 152 (besan). - 4.5.19 Items 160 167: milk and milk products: These items relate to milk: liquid, baby food, and products of milk obtained on transforming milk by heating, churning milk or adding chemicals like acid drops or fermenting agent in the form of ghee, butter, curd (dahi), casein (chhana), buttermilk, etc. Sweetmeats like 'sandesh', 'rasagolla', 'pera', etc. prepared at home out of milk purchased or home-produced will not be treated as milk products and hence will not be accounted against these items.
 In case a household prepares these sweetmeats from liquid milk, then its consumption will be recorded against milk: liquid (item 160) and against other constituent items of the preparations.
-Similarly, when milk products like ghee, butter, curd, etc. are obtained from liquid milk by the household and consumed, consumption will be recorded against milk: liquid only.
-But if the milk product is purchased from the market and consumed by the household, the quantity and its corresponding value will be recorded against the particular milk product.

-4.5.20 Item 160: milk: liquid: This will mean milk as directly obtained from cow, buffalo, goat or any other livestock.
+Similarly, when milk products like ghee, butter, curd, etc. are obtained from liquid milk by the household and consumed, consumption will be recorded against milk: liquid and not against the particular milk product.
+For example, suppose a household has consumed 30 litres of milk, out of which 15 litres was converted into curd and consumed.
+In this case 30 litres of milk will be shown against milk: liquid only.
+But if the milk product is purchased from the market and consumed by the household, the quantity and its corresponding value will be recorded against the particular milk product. - 4.5.20 Item 160: milk: liquid: This will mean milk as directly obtained from cow, buffalo, goat or any other livestock.
 Milk sold in bottle or polypack will also be treated as 'milk: liquid'.
 The unit of quantity for "milk: liquid" is 'litre'.
 Readily drinkable flavoured and bottled milk should be considered as "milk: liquid" and should also be recorded against this item.
-Milk transformed into curd, casein, ghee, etc. during the reference period for the purpose of household consumption should also be included in this item even if the milk products are not actually consumed during the reference period (a departure from the consumption approach) The same procedure will be followed even if the milk product is intended to be gifted to some other household.

-4.5.21 Item 161: baby food: This relates to such baby food the principal constituent of which is milk e.g. Lactogen, Milk Care, Amulspray, etc. Other foods meant for babies like Farex, Cerelac, etc. whose principal constituent is not milk will not be accounted here.
+Milk transformed into curd, casein, ghee, etc. during the reference period for the purpose of household consumption should also be included in this item even if the milk products are not actually consumed during the reference period (a departure from the consumption approach) The same procedure will be followed even if the milk product is intended to be gifted to some other household. - 4.5.21 Item 161: baby food: This relates to such baby food the principal constituent of which is milk e.g. Lactogen, Milk Care, Amulspray, etc. Other foods meant for babies like Farex, Cerelac, etc. whose principal constituent is not milk will not be accounted here.
 Such items should be recorded against 'other processed food' (item 308).